Families and divorce

 • what each party might need to live on in the future;

-• whether it is appropriate that each party should share in financial resources in the future.
+• whether it is appropriate for each party to share in future financial resources.

 It should be stated that future earnings or earning capacity, whilst relevant, is unlikely to be considered a matrimonial asset to be shared and so ongoing maintenance must be linked to a demonstrable income ‘need’ rather than a sense of entitlement or sharing.